This page is about tropable James Bond advertising.

 - The Russian soldiers are dressed like those of GoldenEye.

 - Dr. No himself (via Stock Footage) has a cabin on the train.

-- The freezing compartment and ice sculptures are a nod to the Icelandic ice palace of Gustav Graves from Die Another Day.
+- The refrigerated wagon and the ice sculptures inside are a nod to the Icelandic ice palace of Gustav Graves from Die Another Day.

-- The end is Bond using a Union Jack parachute like The Spy Who Loved Me.
+- The end is Bond using a Union Jack parachute like in the Action Prologue of The Spy Who Loved Me.

 - Pursued Protagonist: The short opens with Bond being chased by mooks on a train station in Russia.
 The mooks then mistake the Man of the World for him and a chase onboard the train ensues.

 - Real Song Theme Tune: Once the chase enters the train, Gin Wigmore's "Man Like That" starts playing.
 The singer herself (a big fan of the series) is in the last wagon...

 - Re-Cut: There's an extended version of the commercial that serves as a music video.

 The Chase is a 2015 commercial short film directed by Tom Kuntz.
 It was part of Heineken's marketing campaign in the wake of the release of Spectre and starred Daniel Craig as James Bond and French model/actress Zara Prassinot.